C Program that won’t Compile in C++

 About C Program

-On this page we will discuss about the C program that won’t compile in C++.
+On this page we will discuss about the C programs that won’t compile in C++.
 There are a few key differences between C and C++ that can lead to different behaviour in programs written in these languages.

 C Program that won’t Compile in C++

-C Program that won’t compile in C++
+C Programs that won’t compile in C++

 Even though C++ was developed to be compatible with C, but there are many C programs that can lead to compilation errors when compiled using a C++ compiler.